 Climate change poses environmental, social and business risks.
+RioCan understands that managing climate-related risks and opportunities is essential to growing responsibly and enhancing enterprise value.
+In 2021, RioCan established a climate strategy as a part of our broader ESG program.
+The strategy guides our approach to integrating climate management across our organization.
+Our climate strategy outlines three climate-related objectives as follows:

+- Strengthen resilience and protect assets: Protect our operations, portfolio and developments against the physical effects of climate change - Reduce emissions and advance towards net-zero: Decarbonize operations, portfolio and developments to support transition to a low-carbon economy - Enhance climate governance and disclosure: Create accountability and oversight and ensure strong communication with stakeholders

-RioCan understands that investing in climate-resilient real estate is essential to sustainable growth, delivering on the UN Sustainable Development Goals and reducing climate-related risks.
-We rely on the recommendations of the Financial Stability Board's (FSB) Task Force on Climate-Related Financial Disclosures (TCFD) to guide us in addressing our climate change-related risks.
-We also continue to monitor the development of applicable laws in this area and the evolution of disclosure requirements for public issuers such as RioCan, including the proposed National Instrument 51-107 - Disclosure of Climate-related Matters.
-This section provides a summary of our approach to managing our climate risk and opportunities in alignment with TCFD during 2022, unless otherwise noted.
-For additional details related to our climate program, please refer to RioCan's 2022 ESG report, available on our website.
+Since 2020, we have used the recommendations of the Financial Stability Board's (FSB) Task Force on Climate-Related Financial Disclosures (TCFD) to guide us in communicating our approach to addressing climate change-related risks and opportunities.
+We also continue to monitor the evolution of mandatory disclosure standards and requirements for public companies, including the Canadian Sustainability Disclosure Standards (CSDS).

+This section provides a summary of our approach to identifying, assessing and managing climaterelated risk and opportunities.
+For additional details related to our climate strategy, please refer to RioCan's 2024 ESG report, available on our website at www.riocan.com.